Lou Montañez: Baltimore Orioles

 Montañez made his major league debut on August 5, 2008, playing an inning defensively and without making a plate appearance.
 The next day, he hit a home run in his first major-league at bat, (Note: Both MLB.com and Baseball-Reference.com list Montañez's debut as April 28, 2008, in a suspended game that was subsequently resumed and completed on August 25, 2008.
 Although Montañez only entered the game as a pinch hitter on the latter date, the game is recorded as having been played on the day it started (April 28).
 The Elias Sports Bureau still credits Montañez with a home run in his first MLB at bat, however, because he was not in the major leagues on April 28.) making him the second Oriole to accomplish the feat, the first having been Buster Narum in 1963.
 After starting the 2009 season playing for the Orioles Triple-A affiliate, Norfolk Tides, Montañez was recalled to the majors on April 21 after an injury to Ryan Freel.
 On November 10, 2010, Montanez became a minor league free agent.

-Chicago Cubs
+Chicago Cubs (second stint)

-Montañez signed a minor league deal with the Chicago Cubs on January 12, 2011.
-He was called up from the Iowa Cubs on May 24, 2011 and was in the lineup that night at Wrigley Field against the New York Mets.
+Montañez signed a minor league contract with the Chicago Cubs on January 12, 2011.
+He was called up from the Iowa Cubs on May 24, and was in the lineup that night at Wrigley Field against the New York Mets.
 His first at-bat resulted in an RBI double.
 He elected free agency on November 28.

-Late career
+Philadelphia Phillies

 Montañez was signed to a minor league contract by the Philadelphia Phillies on December 21, 2011.
 He also received an invitation to spring training.
+Montañez began the year with the Triple-A Lehigh Valley IronPigs, for whom he batted .136/.264/.159 with one RBI across 17 games.
+Montañez was released by the Phillies organization on May 4.

+St. Louis Cardinals

-He began the year with Triple-A Lehigh Valley.
-On May 4, Montañez was released.
-On May 21, Montañez signed a minor league deal with the St. Louis Cardinals and was assigned to Triple-A Memphis.
-In 101 total games that year, Montañez hit .241 with two home runs and 26 RBI in 359 plate appearances.
+On May 21, 2012, Montañez signed a minor league contract with the St. Louis Cardinals and was assigned to the Triple-A Memphis Redbirds.
+In 84 appearances for Memphis, he hit .259/.350/.316 with two home runs and 25 RBI.